Kanishk00551/SMS-EMAIL_Spam-Classifier/README.md

 Objective:
-The goal of this project is to classify text data from three different languages (English, French, and German) as either "Spam" or "Ham" (not spam).
+The goal of this project is to classify text data from three different languages (English) as either "Spam" or "Ham" (not spam).
 Using a machine learning model, we aim to accurately classify the dataset based on text features.

 Dataset:
 The dataset consists of text messages labeled as "Spam" or "Ham" .